azukiapp/azk/docs/content/en/azkfilejs/image.md

 ## image

 Defines which "image" will be used to start the instance of the container.
 Currently available _providers_ are `docker` and `dockerfile`.
-In the first case the image is downloaded from [Docker](https://registry.hub.docker.com), and in the second case, `dockerfile` the _build_ is performed locally.
+In the first case the image is downloaded from [Docker Registry](https://registry.hub.docker.com), and in the second case, `dockerfile` the _build_ is performed locally.

 #### Usage: